Skip Navigation

 elementary school students sitting on the floor with teacher

-We Are All Together for North Dakota Students
+All Together for ND Students

-ND Teacher of the Year Sheila Peterson is All Together for Students
+Sheila Peterson is All Together

 2024 North Dakota Teacher of the Year Sheila Peterson, a physical education instructor at Wachter Middle School in Bismarck, shares her story of the path she took to become an educator, the love she and her family feel for their community in Bismarck-Mandan, and the importance of parental involvement in her efforts to lift up students and help them reach their full potential.
-"When we say we love your kids, we truly do love your kids," Peterson said.
-"I want kids to be comfortable here.
-We want to have an environment where every kid feels like they belong.
-I think, just realizing those parents are the No. 1 experts on that child, and just having that open dialogue and communication with them, is a pretty good start."

-Trisha Schaefer is All Together for North Dakota Students
+Trisha Schaefer is All Together

 In this video, Minot math teacher and 2024 North Dakota Teacher of the Year finalist Trisha Schaefer talks about how she became a teacher.
 Having been born and raised in Minot, Trisha and her husband created opportunities for themselves to work in education and raise a family here in her home state and community.
-"It is paramount that we have a good working relationship with parents, as well," she said.
-"They know their child better than anyone else, and so we've got to be able to be on the same page and talk about how we can, together, support their child."

-Andee Mattson is All Together for North Dakota Students
+Andee Mattson is All Together

 In our latest video, Rugby music instructor and 2024 North Dakota Teacher of the Year finalist Andee Mattson discusses how small-town communities like the towns where she grew up and is now raising a family can work together and lift up the hopes and dreams of all the students who attend public schools there.
-"The great thing about Rugby is they're very supportive of their students," Mattson said.
-"I have three kids of my own in school, so I see it from both sides.
-I think it's incredibly important that there's open lines of communication between the parents and the teachers, and also that you have that trust."

 Logo